New Classes Begin August 8, 2026

 Who We Are

-The Apricot Grove is a engaged global community that unites individuals from diverse backgrounds—healthcare professionals, scholars, scientists, artists, and more.
+The Apricot Grove is an engaged global community that unites individuals from diverse backgrounds—healthcare professionals, scholars, scientists, artists, and more.
 Bound by a shared purpose, its members are dedicated to creating new narratives that inspire human transformation and promote global well-being through the exploration and preservation of traditional wisdom and and the study of nature.

 A group of people standing in a group in the forest